1. How long does frozen semen keep in storage?

 Our entire staff at Sirius Canine Fertility, Inc take this very seriously and the level of passion they have in their work really shows!
 The technical staff is completely dedicated to ensuring your breedings are done according to your bitch’s schedule, not our schedule or convenience.
 Our techs spend many hours educating clients and talking to clients to make sure the best possible procedures are done for that particular bitch.
 Our success rate with Transcervical Insemination, done in our office is over 85%.
 With services like one hour progesterone testing, we can pinpoint ovulation timing even better.
 There is no facility out there that offers better customer service!
-Whether it is Sunday or Christmas, we are here when your bitch needs us.
 We believe in always staying on the cutting edge of technology, our equipment is state of the art, from our Sperm Vision CASA equipment, to our TCI machines, to the one hour progesterone assay testing equipment.
 Our technicians stay very current on continuing education and we routinely attend Veterinary Theriogenology seminars to make sure we have the most current information and data available.

 4. What are the differences between fresh, fresh chilled and frozen semen?